swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 workflow so far), or container images, and may operate on a public cloud or on-premises within your own infrastructure.

-We will create a custom Docker container image for a self-hosted runner and deploy it on our Kubernetes cluster.
+We will create a custom Docker container image for a self-hosted runner, store it in the Container Registry and deploy it on our Kubernetes cluster.
 An instance of this runner will then listen for jobs from GitHub Actions and execute them.

 This container image will include all the necessary dependencies to run the workflows.

+!!! note

+    We opted to use the GitHub Container Registry for our self-hosted Docker image because of its close integration with our existing GitHub environment.
+This decision allows us to restrict our CI/CD processes to the GitHub infrastructure while also demonstrating its use.
+However, we could have also used our existing Google Cloud Container Registry.

 !!! info